terran6/nft-on-terra/README.md

 In general, many prefer to host their NFTs on IPFS (Interplanetary File System).
 You may use a variety of resources in order to post an NFT on IPFS.
 One service that you may use is [pinata](https://www.pinata.cloud/).
 In this example, I have used an image available on [Terra's website](https://www.terra.money/).

 Now we are ready to mint our NFT!
-After we click on the _Mint NFT_ button, we will be presented with information on our newly minted NFT!
+Click on the _Mint NFT_ button which will make our Terra Station extension pop up to request confirmation of the transaction.
+Click on the _Post_ button from our Terra Station Extension and we will be presented with information on our newly minted NFT!
 <br/>
 <br/>